Drug Trafficking Charges

 Drug offenses carry the potential for long-lasting consequences, including a permanent record.
 An indictment for drug trafficking charges can result in serious prison time, even with no prior criminal history or convictions.

-If you’ve been arrested for trafficking, we strongly recommend you speak with a Durham criminal lawyer without delay.
+If you’ve been arrested for trafficking, we strongly recommend you speak with a Durham drug crimes lawyer without delay.
 Exercise your right to remain silent under the 5th Amendment.

 Trafficking charges can be deceptively simple, especially regarding the possible punishments for violating Chapter 90-95 of the NC criminal laws.